ucsdlib/library-bash/_episodes/01-intro-shell.md

 {: .output}

-You can read the text right here.
-To try this, type `cat 829-0.txt`.
+The file we are interested in is `820-0.txt`, which corresponds to eBook #829 on Project Gutenberg and is the book *Gulliver's Travels*.
+You can read the text on the command line by using the `cat` command.

 ~~~
 cat 820-0.txt